The Berzerker: Reformation (2019–present)

 by pop/rock duo t.A.T.u. was released in 2020 via the band's MySpace with a music video.
 It was deleted from MySpace due to the service's decline, but the music video is still on YouTube.
 The Berzerker have since posted an update in December 2023 regarding the future of the band and possible new studio album on their official Facebook page, stating that because of personal issues the album has been postponed indefinitely.

+On August 14, 2024, Luke Kenny posted on the band's Facebook that he's working on a music video for the song "The Deception" from the album The Reawakening.
+The footage was shot in 2009, but it seemed lost until Luke accidentally found it on his old disc drive.
+On April 7, 2025, a music video was premiered on the band's YouTube channel.

+On December 25, 2025, the band released a new song called "Shut The F*ck Up" accompanied by a music video, which contains a footage of the band's first ever show in 2000.

+On May 25, 2026, the band on their Facebook announced their first show in 17 years at Necrosonic Festival which will take place on August 22, 2026.
+Three days later, the band revealed line-up, which consists Luke Kenny, Sam Bean, Matt Wilcock and Todd Hansen.